Marginal note:Criminal interest rate

 (a) guilty of an indictable offence and liable to imprisonment for a term not exceeding five years; or

-(b) guilty of an offence punishable on summary conviction and liable to a fine not exceeding $25,000 or to imprisonment for a term not exceeding six months or to both.
+(b) guilty of an offence punishable on summary conviction and liable to a fine of not more than $25,000 or to imprisonment for a term of not more than two years less a day, or to both.

 (2) In this section,